Out-of-State Motorists Unaware they are Suspended in New York.

 Here is another twist: Out-of-state drivers with suspensions in New York often get pulled over multiple times without the police officer even realizing that they were in fact suspended in New York.
 The reason for this is as follows: someone has a New York license and gets pulled over.
 The first thing the officer does is run their New York driver license number to see if they are suspended.
 Someone with a New Jersey license gets pulled over and the first thing the police officer does is run their NJ license to see if they are suspended.
 Our Aaron has his driving privileges suspended in New York, but his New Jersey license is perfectly clean because New Jersey does not suspend for failing to pay a New York driver assessment fee.
 So if the police officer just runs Aaron’s New Jersey license then Aaron will not run into any trouble.
 If a police officer wants to find out if Aaron has his privileges suspended in New York he can’t run his New Jersey license.
 The officer has to check Aaron in the New York database using Aaron’s name and date of birth.
 Once the police officer does that, Aaron will come up as suspended in New York.
 Most police officers do not bother doing as much (for various reasons).
 This is why Aaron can get pulled over numerous times in New York while being suspended in New York and avoid getting arrested.
 However, years later he can get arrested because this police officer was more diligent and ran Aaron’s name and date of birth through the New York database.
 When the police officer tells Aaron about the suspension, Aaron is incredulous.
 “How is that possible?
 I paid the fines in full and never got anything in the mail!”
 Also, “I got pulled over a bunch of times and no one told me anything!”
 All this is true, but Aaron’s excuses will fall on deaf ears and Aaron will likely get arrested or at least issued criminal charges.

 There are a few other scenarios that out-of-state drivers can get into trouble in New York, but the scenario described above is probably the most typical.
 If you are from out-of-state and suspended in New York, the Benjamin Goldman Law Office can help.
 We are a New York State traffic ticket defense firm that focuses on suspension clearing.
 Our firm has helped many out-of-state motorists clear up their New York suspensions on an expedited basis.
 We will get you the paperwork you need to be able to drive in New York.
 Our firm prioritizes suspension clearing because they are time sensitive.
 Our attorneys can also appear in court for you, which means you can get it all cleared up without leaving home.
+The Benjamin Goldman Law Office can appear in any New York court for you, from the eastern end of Long Island to New York City and from the North County region to the Buffalo region.
 Feel free to get in touch with us.
 Consultations are free.

 More Reading